U.S. exchanges to create kill switches following Nasdaq outage

 “These market interruptions are unacceptable.
 It is long past the time for the SEC to take action,” Aguilar said.

-Reporting by Sarah N. Lynch in Washington; additional reporting by Herbert Lash in New York.; Editing by Karey Van Hall, Nick Zieminski and Tim Dobbyn
+Reporting by Sarah N. Lynch in Washington; additional reporting by Herbert Lash in New York.; Editing by Karey Van Hall, Nick Zieminski, Tim Dobbyn, Bill Trott and Lisa Shumaker